googlecodelabs/analyze_gsimg/README.md

  The first step utilizes the [Google Drive API](https://developers.google.com/drive) to search for the image file and downloads the first match.
 Along with the filename and binary payload, the file's MIMEtype, last modification timestamp, and size in bytes are also returned.

 1. **Backup image to Google Cloud Storage**
  The next step is to upload the image as a "blob" [object](https://cloud.google.com/storage/docs/key-terms#objects) to [Google Cloud Storage](https://cloud.google.com/storage) (GCS), performing an "insert" to the given [bucket](https://cloud.google.com/storage/docs/key-terms#buckets).
-Once data is inGCS, it can then be used by other GCP tools.
+Once data is in GCS, it can then be used by other GCP tools.
 GCS also supports cheaper, "colder" storage, meaning the less often you access objects, the lower the cost, as described on the [storage class page](https://cloud.google.com/storage/docs/storage-classes).
 NOTE: "/" in GCS filenames is merely a visual cue as GCS doesn't support "folders."
 Our solution features an optional `PARENT` folder to help organize images in the destination bucket.
 (The GCP client libraries prep the data for GCS, so we need the *platform* client library [`MediaIoBaseUpload`](https://googleapis.github.io/google-api-python-client/docs/epy/googleapiclient.http.MediaIoBaseUpload-class.html) convenience object to help with the upload using the platform library.)

 1. **Send image to Cloud Vision for analysis**
  Since we have the image binary data, let's also send it to [Cloud Vision](https://cloud.google.com/vision) for analysis.
 Using its API, request object detection/identification (called [_label annotation_](https://cloud.google.com/vision/docs/labels)), but ask only for the top 5 labels for a faster response.
 Each label returned includes a confidence score the label applies to the image.